EiichiroIto/ServoDesigner/readme.md

 * Python environment (Python 2.7) for sample programs.

 #Usage
+##Connecting to servo controlling program
+1. Start a program that processes Remote Sensor Protocol and controls servos.
+2. Click Share menu and select 'Join Mesh'.
+3. Enter an IP address of the PC that runs servo controlling program.

 ##Creating a servo sprite and set up servo value
 1. Right click on stage, and select 'create new servo sprite'.
 2. Select Costume tab, and click edit button of costume.